 You must only carry a passenger on a motorcycle if you:

-You must not carry pillion passengers, including your supervisor, at any time, if you hold a:
+You must not carry pillion passengers, including your supervisor, at any time, if you hold an:

-You must also not carry a pillion passenger for the first 12 months of holding a class RE or R provisional or open licence.
+You must also not carry a pillion passenger for the first year of holding an RE provisional or open licence.

 Rules for carrying passengers on any motorcycle

-All Queensland motorcycle riders and pillion passengers must wear a helmet that complies with:
+All Queensland motorcycle, quad bike riders and passengers must wear a helmet that complies with: